filisko/testable-functions/README.md

 // returns a bool of whether a function was called or not
 $functions->wasCalled('require_once');

-// returns an int of the number of times a function was called
+// returns an int of the number of times that a function was called
 $functions->wasCalledTimes('require_once');

 // returns a list (array<string,int>) of function names together with the pending calls
 // e.g.: [ 'function_exists' => 2 ]
 $functions->pendingCalls();

-// returns an int for the pending calls of a specific function (it will throw an exception for a non-defined function calls)
+// returns an int for the pending calls of a specific function (it will throw an exception for non-defined function calls)
 $functions->pendingCalls('filter_var');

-// returns the total of all pending calls
+// returns the total of all the pending calls
-// (this can be used to assert the all values were consumed by the end of the test)
+// (this can be used to assert that all the values were consumed by the end of the test)
 $functions->pendingCallsCount();

 // returns an array of all the calls together with the arguments of each call